 If the adversarial approach always worked perfectly, there would be no need for design-build, but of course it often doesn’t.
 In design-build, you give up the checks and balances (sometimes illusory) of the adversarial process, but gain the benefits of everyone working together to a common goal.
 If you choose the right company, and build in some reasonable protections, this can be a good approach for certain projects.
 At best, you will end up with a successful project that balances the best of both worlds – the designer’s creative vision and the builder’ practical knowledge of construction materials, details, and costs.

 Types of design-build firms.
 Some design-build firms are run by an architect who went into the construction business.
 Some are partnerships between an architect and contractor.
 Some employ non-architect designers to do in-house design.
 Some are run by a contractor who has a knack for design.
 Each company has its own formula for pricing the design work and allowing you to go elsewhere with the design.
-In general, you will pay less for the design than you would with an independent design firm, but you will probably be penalized if you decide to take the design to another builder
+In general, you will pay less for the design than you would with an independent design firm, but you may be penalized with an additional fee if you decide to take the design to another builder.

 Detailed plans critical.
 As with an independent designer, you will want detailed plans and specifications, so you know what exactly is included in the contract price.
 This will take some diligence on your part as well as trust in the contractor to not cut corners and hit you with “extras.”
 Don’t hesitate to ask a lot of questions about what is included (and excluded) from the contract price.